Fuinny/Oligopoly/README.md

 </details>

 After following any of these methods, you should be able to run Oligopoly in your command line (terminal).
 If for some reason you didn't succeed, let me know :D

+Also, thanks for playing or trying to play this simple CLI game!
+It means a lot :P

 ## How to add your own company and event
 This game supports the ability to add your companies and events to the game or edit existing ones.